 WHAT NEXT?

+The research will form part of the development of our Willesden Immigrants Trail (WIT).
 The growing trail celebrates the contribution of immigrants from different countries, who settled in the Willesden area for very different reasons - and have made a difference.

 We are seeking funding to develop the trail onto an app and place plaques to tell the stories in key locations.